bhumipatel1894/ParkList-WP-Plugin/park-directory/readme.txt

 # Parks Directory Plugin

+This plugin enables the creation of multiple park posts with facilities categorized as park post categories.
+The shortcode will display a listing of parks with details such as park location, timings, image, and description.
+It also includes a filter option for parks based on facilities and a "Load More" functionality.

 ## Installation
 1. Download the ZIP file and extract it.
 2. Upload the "parks-directory" folder to the `/wp-content/plugins/` directory.